-Thank goodness the month of February is short.
-The weather is often gray and drab.
-We’re all sick of it being cold and we are ready for the fresh feelings of springtime.
-Have you ever wondered if you should manage your money any differently given the shorter time frame?
+Thank goodness the month of February is short!
+The weather is gray and drab.
+We’re sick of the cold and ready for the freshness of springtime.
+But have you ever wondered if you should manage your money

 Let’s consider where you may be gaining a little financial leverage, and where you may be getting the short end of the stick.

-Any sense of deep pockets is an illusion and in fact, February is a slightly more expensive month.
+Any sense of deep pockets is an illusion!

 Now that we know how February is different, we can adjust accordingly.
 However, in this case, it means, don't do things differently!